The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 D-width boots are perfect for me, and I picked them up in a 10 which fit well.
 I have some room to wear thicker socks if needed, but even if I’m wearing thin socks, they don’t rub or feel loose.

-Over time, these have kept their shape well and the heel slip disappeared within the first month.
-They were stiff at first, which is to be expected with all boots, but if you go with your standard size you’ll likely get an excellent fit on the first try.
+Over time, these have kept their shape well, and the heel slip disappeared within the first month.
+They were stiff at first, which is to be expected with all boots, but if you go with your standard size, you’ll likely get an excellent fit on the first try.

 Break-in Period

 These boots have a minor break in period, but definitely not the worst I’ve experienced.
-After two weeks, they fit like a glove and the heel slip disappeared.
+After two weeks, they fit like a glove, and the heel slip disappeared.

 The EVA comfort strip goes a long way ensuring that the first few days aren’t too rough.
 The leather is fairly stiff out of the box, but at 1.4mm in thickness, it wasn’t too resistant.

-I also recently picked up the Thursday Captain Storm King, which is practically the same boot, but has a hefty rubber lug sole on the bottom.
+I also picked up the Thursday Captain Storm King, which is practically the same boot, but has a hefty rubber lug sole on the bottom.

 To me, the biggest difference is with the style.
 Yes, the Storm King outsole gives you more traction through snow and ice, but I feel like the regular studded sole already offers plenty enough traction for me.